wonkodv/hanstool/README.md

     readline.parse_and_bind('set editing-mode vi')

-Make it more shell like by importing modules like `sh` [^2] or `plumbum` [^3] into your Environment and glue them to the `command_not_found_hook`.
+Make it more shell like by importing modules like `sh` [^2] or `plumbum` [^3]
-If you have a good setup, tell me about it!

 [^2]: https://amoffat.github.io/sh/
 [^3]: https://plumbum.readthedocs.org/en/latest/